robertabenincasa/project_Lorenz/README.md

 * *dim_eps*: number of perturbations *eps*.
 Their values can be modified by the users according to their needs, while keeping in mind the analytical description of the system provided before.

-In order to integrate the system, it is necessary to run the [integration](https://github.com/robertabenincasa/project_Lorenz/master/integration.py) script, which also the main code of the project.
+In order to obtain the entire output, it is necessary to run only the [integration](https://github.com/robertabenincasa/project_Lorenz/blob/master/integration.py) script, which is also the main code of the project.
 The time integration of the Lorenz system is performed through the [scipy.integrate.odeint](https://docs.scipy.org/doc/scipy/reference/generated/scipy.integrate.odeint.html) library.
 Note that the integration is performed for each set of parameters and for each initial conditions.
 The latter are obtained by perturbing the x-component of the original initial condition *IC* through the perturbations defined in the array *eps*.
 Then, the difference between the x-component of the unperturbed trajectory and the first perturbed one are computed for both set of parameters, as a preliminary analysis.
 Subsequently, the Root Mean Square Error is computed for each value of the perturbation only for the chaotic solution, since it would have been uninformative for set B of parameters.
 Moreover, the predictability time is computed and stored in a table alongside with its corresponding value of $\epsilon$.
 Finally, the same procedure is repeated for the case of an ensemble of pertubations and the corresponding predictability times are stored in a second table.

-In the [lorenz](https://github.com/robertabenincasa/project_Lorenz/master/lorenz.py) file all the functions used in the main code are defined:
+In the [lorenz](https://github.com/robertabenincasa/project_Lorenz/blob/master/lorenz.py) file all the functions used in the main code are defined:
 * *read_parameters*: converts a string composed of numbers separated by a comma into the corresponding np.array.
 It was realised in order to read the values of some parameters in the configuration file which are conceived to be vectors, but were written as strings.
 * *lorenz*: returns the time derivative of the 3 variables x, y and z as given by the Lorenz system.
 * *perturbation*: adds a perturbation to the first component of the initial condition of the simulation.